-Investment return comprises investment income, realised investment gains and losses and movements in unrealised gains and losses, net of investment expenses and charges and interest.
+Investment return comprises investment income, realised investment gains and losses and movements in unrealised gains and losses, net of investment expenses and charge, interest payable and amounts attributable to the funds withheld from the SPA syndicates.
 Realised gains and losses represent the difference between the net proceeds on disposal and the purchase price.